PacoCastle/porfolio.dev/DEPLOYMENT.md

 Replace `your-astro-site-name` with your bucket name.
 The `--delete` flag removes files from the bucket that are not present in the `dist` directory.

-### 8. (Optional) Configure CloudFront CDN

-Using CloudFront provides caching, improved performance, and SSL/TLS encryption.

-1. Go to the CloudFront service in the AWS Management Console.
-2. Click "Create distribution".
-3. Under "Origin domain", enter the S3 bucket website endpoint URL you noted earlier (e.g., `your-astro-site-name.s3-website-us-east-1.amazonaws.com`). **Do not select the bucket from the dropdown; enter the website endpoint.**
-4. Under "Origin access", select "Legacy access identities".
-5. Choose "Create a new OAC" and give it a name.
-6. Choose "Yes, update bucket policy".
-7. Under "Default cache behavior", select "Redirect HTTP to HTTPS".
-8. Under "Distribution settings", enter any "Alternate domain names (CNAMEs)" you want to use (e.g., `www.yourdomain.com`).
-You'll need to configure your DNS records later to point to the CloudFront distribution.
-9. If you entered CNAMEs, under "Custom SSL certificate", request or import a certificate from AWS Certificate Manager (ACM).
-The certificate must be in the `us-east-1` region.
-10. Click "Create distribution".

-### 9. (Optional) Configure DNS (If Using CloudFront with a Custom Domain)

-1. Go to your DNS provider (e.g., Route 53, GoDaddy, Namecheap).
-2. Create a CNAME record that points your custom domain (e.g., `www.yourdomain.com`) to the CloudFront distribution's domain name (e.g., `d111111abcdef8.cloudfront.net`).

 ### Summary of Steps

 1. Clone the Repository: `git clone <repository-url>`